How to Become a Foster Parent in Manitoba

 - Financially self-sufficient.
 You don't need to be wealthy, but you must demonstrate that your household does not need the foster care per diem to cover basic living costs.
 The payments are intended for the child's needs, not household income.

-You can be single, partnered, renting, or a homeowner.
-Same-sex couples and single parents are accepted.
+Your household and housing arrangement must meet the agency's home standards.
 Working full-time is not an automatic disqualifier — agencies understand that many foster families have two incomes — but you will need to show you have reliable child care arrangements during work hours.

 Every adult (18+) living in your household must go through the same background check process as you.
 This applies to adult children, elderly parents, or any other household members.